-Another highly-rated option is the Printing House Poshtel, with amazing rooftop views, and a large cafe/bar attached.
+- Another highly-rated option is the Printing House Poshtel, which has amazing rooftop views, and a large cafe/bar attached.

 Bangkok to Chiang Mai Transportation

 Next stop on my one month backpacking Thailand itinerary is Chiang Mai in Northern Thailand!

 A few different options are available for backpackers to transfer from Bangkok to Chiang Mai.
 For budget backpackers, the most popular option is to take an 11-hour journey by bus or train from Bangkok to Chiang Mai.
 Both day bus/train and overnight bus/train options are available to get between the two cities.

 Check available transit options for your Thailand travel dates and reserve your seats at 12GoAsia.

 The quickest option to get from Bangkok to Chiang Mai is to fly, which is a great option for those who don’t want to miss 11 hours in their Thailand one month itinerary.

 Dozens of flights fly between these cities every day, and prices are often very reasonable.

 Check low-cost airlines like AirAsia and Nok, for flights starting at $30 USD (but carry-on only).